AnyLog-co/documentation/training/Overview.md

 # Training Overview

-This document and the set of referenced documents explain the deployment and configuration of an AnyLog test network.
+This document and the referenced documents explain the deployment and configuration of an AnyLog test network.

 AnyLog is deployed using Docker or Kubernetes as a pre-configured software package.
-to address dynamic and ad-hoc needs, each AnyLog node provides an interactive environment allowing to dynamically change configurations and issue commands and queries.
+To address dynamic and ad-hoc needs, each AnyLog node provides an interactive environment allowing to dynamically change configurations and issue commands and queries.
-The training reviews the basic operations with AnyLog nodes and guiding users to interact with nodes, metadata and data.
+The training reviews the basic operations with AnyLog nodes and guides users to manage, monitor and query nodes, metadata and data.
 This training demonstrates how to make changes to the default configurations to satisfy proprietary processes, data connectors, and specific/domain requirements .